Sheila Legge: After the 1936 exhibition

 Legge met John Lodwick at Orange in Vichy France on 13 January 1942 while Lodwick was working on his first novel, Running to Paradise, which he dedicated to her when it was published in 1943.
 By 1945, Legge and Lodwick were living in Cornwall with their two children, with Legge working as a book collector.

 Legge died on 5 January 1949 while living at Villa Boramar in Banyuls-sur-Mer in the Pyrénées-Orientales region of France and was buried in the Cimetière Communal de Banyuls-sur-Mer there.
 The cause of death was pleurisy and pneumonia.

 The 1936 Man Ray sketch of Legge, entitled "Sheila", was included in an April 1970 exhibit at the Centre Georges Pompidou entitled The Ballad of The Ladies Out of Time.
 The exhibit included a series of fourteen etchings accompanied by text by André Breton from 1934.

 In 2015, academic Silvano Levy published a book on Legge entitled Sheila Legge Phantom of Surrealism.
 Up to the publication of this book, nothing was known about Legge, other than her performance at the opening of the International Surrealist Exhibition in 1936.
-In 2007 Levy was contacted by Sheila's grandson, Eric North-Blyth (his father had been adopted soon after birth by the North-Blyth family), who admitted he knew nothing about his grandmother, not even her dates or whether she was alive or dead.
-After years of painstaking research, Silvano Levy established practically all that is now known.
-Following the publication of the book, Eric North-Blyth started adopting the surname 'Legge' and 'Chetwynd'.

-In 2016, a theater group in New York City included Legge as a character in a play based on parts of Rene Magritte's life, entitled, A Journey Through The Mind Of The Surrealist Painter.
+In 2016, a theatre group in New York City included Legge as a character in a play based on parts of Rene Magritte's life, entitled, A Journey Through The Mind Of The Surrealist Painter.